-Strategic Communications is responsible for drafting and approving emergency messages and crisis communication; Strategic Communications will determine, without delay, the content of the notification and initiate the notification system.
+The UA Gadsden Center Director or designated staff and Strategic Communications is responsible for drafting and approving emergency messages and crisis communication.
+The UA Gadsden Center Director or designated staff will determine, without delay, the content of the notification and initiate the notification system.
 To expedite the notification process, Strategic Communications has drafted pre-scripted emergency messages for possible campus emergencies.
-These messages are posted within UA Alerts and the Campus PA system so that they can be immediately accessed and dispatched.
+These messages are posted within UA Alerts so that they can be readily accessed and dispatched.

-Should an unexpected emergency occur, Strategic Communications will quickly draft and disseminate an appropriate emergency message.
+Should an unexpected emergency occur, UA Gadsden Center staff or Strategic Communications will quickly draft and disseminate an appropriate emergency message.